Biden hopes $1T infrastructure bill can boost his popularity

 Associated Press

-WASHINGTON (AP) — President Joe Biden prepared to sign his $1 trillion infrastructure deal into law Monday on the White House lawn, with a smattering of Republican lawmakers on hand for what could be one of the last shows of bipartisanship ahead of the 2022 midterm elections.
+WASHINGTON (AP) — President Joe Biden signed his $1 trillion infrastructure deal into law Monday on the White House lawn, with a smattering of Republican lawmakers on hand for what could be one of the last shows of bipartisanship ahead of the 2022 midterm elections.

 The president hopes to use the law to build back his popularity, which has taken a hit amid rising inflation and the inability to fully shake the public health and economic risks from COVID-19.

-“My message to the American people is: America is moving again,” Biden said in prepared remarks released ahead of the ceremony.
-“And your life is going to change for the better.”
+“My message to the American people is this: America is moving again and your life is going to change for the better,” Biden said.

 With the bipartisan deal, the president had to choose between his promise of fostering national unity and a commitment to transformative change.
 The final measure whittled down much of his initial vision to invest in roads, bridges, water systems, broadband, ports, electric vehicles and the power grid.
 Yet the administration hopes to sell the new law as a success that bridged partisan divides and will elevate the country with clean drinking water, high-speed internet and a shift away from fossil fuels.